Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The process begins typically with the signing of a family arbitration agreement, which specifies the scope of issues, chosen arbitrator, and procedural rules.
 Once underway, the process involves several stages:

-- Selection of Arbitrator: Parties jointly select a neutral arbitrator skilled in family law and familiar with local dynamics in Lees Summit.
+- Selection of Arbitrator: Parties jointly select a neutral arbitrator skilled in family law and familiar at a local employer in Lees Summit.

 - Pre-hearing Preparation: Both sides exchange relevant evidence and outline their positions, with the arbitrator acting as a gatekeeper—much like lawyers screening claims to ensure issues are appropriate for arbitration and evidence is admissible.